kubernetes/cloud-provider-openstack/README.md

 Steps to use this webook with Kubernetes

-- Save the following into webhook.kubeconfig and Add `--authentication-token-webhook-config-file=/path/to/your/webhook.kubeconfig` to your Kubernetes api server.
+- Save the following into webhook.kubeconfig.
 ```
 apiVersion: v1
 clusters: